 Keech Hospice Care

-The Connolly Foundation has given a substantial donations towards the development of the charity’s adult in-patient unit facility (pictured right), and has already benefited hundreds of adult patients and their families and to help redevelop parking facilities at the hospice in Luton.
+The Connolly Foundation has given a substantial donations towards the development of the charity’s adult in-patient unit facility (pictured top right) which has already benefited hundreds of adult patients and their families and most recently donated £225,000 to help redevelop parking facilities at the hospice in Luton (pictured bottom right).

 Keech Hospice Care has been caring for adults with life-limiting conditions in Luton and South Bedfordshire since 1991.